Safety

 How to perform your SELF AUDIT:

-Print out the relevant AS Special Regulations Equipment Audit Form (eg CAT 7), AND the ASC Additional Equipment Form, then complete both documents aboard your boat.
-Do this prior to the date of your scheduled audit to give you time to add or replace anything outstanding or out of date on the list.
+Print out the relevant AS Special Regulations Equipment Audit Form (eg CAT 7), then complete it aboard your boat.
+Do this prior to the date of your scheduled audit to give you time to add or replace anything outstanding or out-of-date on the list.

-Initial, tick OR mark as N/A, EVERY line as you check each item.
-Each item starts with the regulation number so you can look up the full regulation in the Special Regulations (Safety Equipment Guidelines 2021-2024).
-If you are unsure your item complies, read the full regulation; if still unsure, then contact an auditor BEFORE your scheduled audit.
+Initial, tick OR mark as N/A, EVERY line.
+If you are unsure your item complies, read the full regulation - each item starts with the regulation number so you can look it up in the Special Regulations (Safety Equipment Guidelines 2021-2024).
+If you are still unsure, contact an auditor BEFORE your scheduled audit.

 NB.
 Remember, just because it passed last year, doesn't guarantee the same item will pass this year: rules change; interpretations change; new precedents are set; and things quickly sneak past their use-by-dates.